-FedBid Fees means fees applied to the transaction by FedBid, including the Transaction Fee, as well as any subscription and/or per-event management fees, as determined by the Buyer.
-During the bidding process, FedBid Fees are incorporated into each of the Bids; however, only the Selected Seller incurs FedBid Fees, which must be received by FedBid or the FedBid Authorized Agent by the Payment Due Date.
+FedBid Fees means fees applied to the transaction by FedBid, including the Transaction Fee or Savings Share, as well as any subscription and/or per-event management fees, as determined by the Buyer.
+Only the Selected Seller incurs FedBid Fees, which must be received by FedBid or the FedBid Authorized Agent by the Payment Due Date.
 Sellers not selected do not incur any FedBid Fees.

 FedBizOpps (FBO) means a single point of entry for U.S. federal government Buyers to publish, and for Sellers to find, posted U.S. federal government business opportunities across departments and agencies that exceed $25,000 in value or may not be available on a pre-competed Government-Wide Acquisition Contract (GWAC).

-Flagged Seller means a Selected Seller that incurs an ActivityCard Performance Alert from the Buyer due to the Selected Seller’s materially problematic performance under an Order.
+Flagged Seller means a Selected Seller that incurs an ActivityCard Seller Activity Note from the Buyer due to the Selected Seller’s materially problematic performance under an Order.